 Action steps: Status: Notes: Work with HCA to make reimbursement procedures clearer for OTPs and others.
 HCA and DOH to develop a presentation for OTP settings for infectious disease screening.
 Complete HCA presented HCV billing webinar to OTPs and OTP medical directors on 9/29/2022.
 Work with HCA to increase reimbursement for HCV counseling, testing, and linkage to care.
 HCA developed and submitted a decision package to increase the payment rate of OTP to match those of Medicare rates and to match Medicare payment methodology.
 Complete Decision package submitted by HCA to increase OTP reimbursement rates unsuccessfully adopted by the legislature in 2020.
+Increase access to infectious disease screening and opioid treatment services for people who use drugs populations in underserved areas.
+Complete In February 2023, Health Care Authority and the Opioid Treatment Authority released and RFT to fund Mobile Medication Units to provide OTP and Infectious disease services.
+Five OTP agencies were successful bidders to deliver services in: Yakima County, Mason County,

 Develop recommendations through the Bree Collaborative Hepatitis C Work Group to address HCV services in OTPs.
-Complete The Bree Collaborative recommendations were completed at the end of 2022.
-For more information, visit here.
+Complete Clallam Couty and Southern King County.
+The Bree Collaborative recommendations were completed at the end of 2022.
+For more information, visit here .
 Work between HCA and Medicaid Managed Care Organizations (MCOs) to identify what services they are including in OTP bundled payments.
 In process Clarifying services covered through the bundles and what the Medicaid MCOs are to pay for outside of the bundle including testing or referral for appropriate screening.
 DOH and HCA to develop a survey or environmental scan of OTPs to assess current infectious disease services and assess the capacity to deliver clinical services within OTP settings.
 Complete A survey was developed in collaboration with the University of Washington for OTP clinical managers and site administrators to assess current practices and capacity to deliver infectious disease clinical services.

-3. Improve access to sterile syringes and other harm reduction supplies for individuals living in rural and remote parts of the state and regions with limited access to syringe service programs (SSPs), including a mail-order service.
+C. Improve access to sterile syringes and other harm reduction supplies for individuals living in rural and remote parts of the state and regions with limited access to syringe service programs (SSPs), including a mail-order service.